uwacyber/cits2006/cits2006-assessments/portfolio.md

 A15\.
 Discover 5 recent security incidents.
 A16\.
 Discover 3 local security incidents.
 A17\.
 Discover 10 different types of locks in use.
 A18\.
-Discover a generative AI system by yourself to identify two hallucination cases.
+Discover two hallucination cases when using a generative AI system.
 A19\.
 Join a CS/DS/cybersecurity club.
 A20\.
 Participate in a discussion with your friends about cybersecurity event.
 A21\.
 Participate in an online cybersecurity discussion.
 A22\.
-Perform a prompt injection attack on a generative AI assistant.
+Perform a prompt injection attack on a generative AI assistant (controlled test only).
 A23\.
 Enhance the cybersecurity at your home.
 A24\.
 Teach your family about cybersecurity topic of your choice.
 A25\.
 Design and implement a privacy-preserving technique for an appropriate application.